ojwraith-ai/E-commerce-Sales-Analysis-for-Retail-Company/README.md

 Select the 'Filter' option upon right clicking the product column, this provides a 'Top  10' value option that is predicated on the the 'Sum of Sales' values

-Adjust the suggessted Top 10 to a Top 5, this returns the expected result to satisfy the KPI
+Adjust the suggested Top 10 to a Top 5, this returns the expected result to satisfy the KPI

 #### KPI 3
 - What products yield the most profit?
 Did any product result in losses?

+In a new Pivot Table option, elect the 'Subcategory' column to satisfy the row field area, and then the 'Profit' column to be the value field.

+This results in a new table that sums up the profit/loss for each product

+#### KPI 4
+-What single product sold the most quantity?

+A pivot table with the product in rows (Subcategory) and the quantity column a a value field will yield appropriate results for this KPI

+The products can be arranged from 'largest to smallest' quantity by right clicking and seelecting the option to 'Sort' based on that

+The product with the highest quantity purchase top the list now

+#### KPI 5
+- What is the trend of sales across the years?

+This would include total sales sums for the individual years

+Using a new pivot table, putting up the 'Subcategory' in the row column and then the 'Sum of Sales' in the value column, a twist for this is to include the 'Year' column a a filter for this data

+For a first table, set this filter to